PESchoenberg/DGIIIAI/README.md

 * Carefully review the contents of the compressed file of this project in order to see what will be copied.

+* Read the manual included in the /doc/DGIIIAI folder.

 * Copy the contents of /orbiter folder into your Orbiter simulator main folder.